Vincent-glitch/Excel-Scripting-VBA/README.md

 * Yearly change from opening price at the beginning of a given year to the closing price at the end of that year.
 * The percent change from opening price at the beginning of a given year to the closing price at the end of that year.
 * The total stock volume of the stock.
-* The stock with the "Greatest % increase", "Greatest % decrease" and "Greatest total volume".
+* The stocks "Greatest % increase", "Greatest % decrease" and "Greatest total volume".

 ### Tech Stack